seanmcne/Microsoft.Xrm.Data.PowerShell/README.md

 ### About Authors
 This module is implemented by Sean McNellis and Kenichiro Nakamura, these helper functions make use of the Microsoft provided powershell module hosted (standalone) here: https://www.powershellgallery.com/packages/Microsoft.Xrm.Tooling.CrmConnector.PowerShell/.

-<a href="https://twitter.com/seanmcne" target="_blank">Sean McNellis</a>, Principal Customer Engineer based out of North America and works supporting Dynamics & PowerPlatform Customers.
+<a href="https://twitter.com/seanmcne" target="_blank">Sean McNellis</a>, Principal Cloud Solution Architect based out of North America and working with Business Applications on Dynamics & PowerPlatform.
 Kenichiro Nakamura, Sr. Software Engineer based out of Japan.

 Blog (English): <a href="http://aka.ms/CrmInTheField" target="_blank">http://aka.ms/CrmInTheField</a>